Skip to main content

 Ensuring All Our Neighbors Have a Safe Place to Call Home

-Today, more than 33,000 people across the Bay Area are experiencing homelessness.
-But there’s an alternative where a home can be within reach for everyone.
+Today, more than 32,000 people across the Bay Area counties we serve are experiencing homelessness.
+A safe place to call home is foundational for economic mobility.
+Tipping Point is working to ensure that a home is within reach for everyone.

 Our Impact in Housing